 As previously disclosed, IT'SUGAR executed lease amendments with respect to 78 retail locations during the course of its bankruptcy.
 Although the specific terms of the executed lease amendments vary, the amended leases generally provided for the forgiveness of IT'SUGAR's pre-petition rent obligations, and many (but not all) of the amended leases also provided for the payment of rent based on a percentage of sales volumes (in lieu of previously scheduled fixed lease payments), generally for a period of one to two years from the commencement of the bankruptcy proceedings.
 Following such periods of time, the amended leases generally required IT'SUGAR to resume the payment of previously scheduled fixed lease payments going forward.
-As the temporary rent relief provided by many of these amended leases expired in December 2021, IT'SUGAR experienced an increase in its occupancy costs during the three and six months ended June 30, 2022, as it recommenced the payment of previously scheduled fixed lease payments.
-In addition, for certain retail locations, including four locations that historically generated operating losses largely based on the applicable fixed rental obligations prior to the amendments, the lease amendments provide for the payment of rent based on a percentage of sales volumes through the remainder of the lease term; however, in such cases, the landlords generally have the right to terminate the lease agreements at any time following notice periods ranging from 30 to 60 days.
+As the temporary rent relief provided by many of these amended leases expired in December 2021, IT'SUGAR experienced an increase in its occupancy costs during the three and six months ended June 30, 2022, as it recommenced the payment of previously scheduled fixed lease mendments provide for the payment of rent based on a percentage of the payment of rent based on the applicable fixed result locations, including four locations that historically generated operating losses largely based on the applicable fixed rental obligations prior to the amendments, the lease amendments provide for the payment of rent based on a percentage of sales volumes through the remainder of the lease term; however, in such cases, the landlords generally have the right to terminate the lease agreements at any time following notice periods ranging from 30 to 60 days.
 During the six months ended June 30, 2022, IT'SUGAR closed one of these locations as a result of the landlord's exercise of its right to terminate the lease.